Trump vs. Biden - A Turning Point for the World? 9am UK

 This session will run twice with different speakers - at 4:00 am ET (9:00 am GMT) and again at 11:00 am ET (4:00 pm GMT).

-For this session, we have teamed up with the ING Group to examine the potential election outcomes and discuss the consequences each scenario would bring in the short and long run beyond 2020.
-The webinar marks the forthcoming report as part of Oxford Analytica and ING Group’s joint thought leadership series ‘US Politics Watch 2020’.
+We have teamed up with ING Group to examine the potential election outcomes and discuss the consequences each scenario would bring in the short and long run beyond 2020.
+The webinar marks the forthcoming report as part of Oxford Analytica and ING’s joint thought leadership series ‘US Politics Watch 2020’.
 Over the past year the series has monitored the election landscape, analyzing the likely political, economic, and regulatory impacts of different scenarios.

 The expert panel will answer:

-- Where and how the 2020 US elections will be won and lost?
-And how will the US civics and party politics more broadly be affected by the election cycle and its aftermath?
+- How will the US civics and party politics more broadly be affected by the election outcome and its aftermath?

 - How the United States will engage with the world in the case of Biden or Trump win?
 And what would be the implications from the geopolitical, economic, foreign policy, and global business perspectives?